-- " If your student did not meet their academic goals in the fall, suggest a visit to Academic Advising & Transition Programs, which offers a variety of resources to address your student's individual academic performance needs. - If your student is already thinking about how to make the most of the upcoming summer, bring up Georgia Tech's outstanding summer undergraduate research opportunities.
+- " If your student did not meet their academic goals in the fall, suggest a visit to Academic Advising & Transition Programs, which offers a variety of resources to address your student's individual academic performance needs. - " If your student is already thinking about how to make the most of the upcoming summer, bring up Georgia Tech's outstanding summer undergraduate research opportunities.
 Information on these research projects is typically available starting this month.
-Your student can learn more information by visiting the Undergraduate Research Opportunities Program website at undergradresearch.gatech.edu. - >> Encourage your student to speak with the Exploratory Advisor if they have concerns about their major. - Second year students may want to discuss changing majors, adding minors/certificates, career options, and defining their purpose.
+Your student can learn more information by visiting the Undergraduate Research Opportunities Program website at undergradresearch.gatech.edu. - Participation in innovation and entrepreneurship is strongly encouraged at Georgia Tech as it creates the innovative and problem-solving mindset that companies are seeking in future employees.
+The InVenture Prize is Georgia Tech's largest competition centered around entrepreneurship.
+The deadline to apply for this interdisciplinary innovation competition, which is open to all undergraduate students and recent graduates, is during this month.
+The InVenture Prize final round will be held in March. - >> Encourage your student to speak with the Exploratory Advisor if they have concerns about their major. - Second year students may want to discuss changing majors, adding minors/certificates, career options, and defining their purpose.
 Encourage your student to participate in the many employment and graduate school fairs, workshops, and services sponsored by the GT Career Center.
 Second and third year students should seek an internship or co-op in their career field.
 The GT Career Center can assist your student in this process.
 Encourage your student to look into job shadowing, volunteering, working or interning in their career field of choice for the summer.
 It is not too early for your student to look into summer educational opportunities. - Students should have a current resume listing their part-time employment, internship, and/or co-op experience.
-Your student should also attend career fairs and graduate school fairs to gain exposure to all of the opportunities at Georgia Tech. - Be sure you and/or your returning student submit the appropriate financial aid applications for the upcoming academic year no later than a week prior to the January 31 priority deadline.
+Your student should also attend career fairs and graduate school fairs to gain exposure to all of the opportunities at Georgia Tech. - " Be sure you and/or your returning student submit the appropriate financial aid applications for the upcoming academic year no later than a week prior to the January 31 priority deadline.
 Contact Financial Aid with any questions.